shivannis/xandr-docs-public/xandr-docs/mobile-sdk/forcecreativeid-for-android.md

 ### setForceCreativeId

-Setter method which assigns the creative Id for display in a placement.
+Setter method which assigns the creative ID for display in a placement.
 It will pass the forceCreateveId as the argument in the method.

 ```
 public void setForceCreativeId(int forceCreativeId)